ff6347/gestalten-in-code/chance/p5js/noise-line/index.md

 layout: default
 author: Fabian Morón Zirfas
 title: Noise Line
-tags: [P5.js, chance, repeat, noise, ]
+tags: [P5.js, chance, repeat, noise]
 permalink: /chance/noise-line/
 summary: Generate a line from the middle of one side of the convas to another.
-Similar to the sketch <a href="/gestalten-in-code/chance/noise/">Noise</a>.
+Similar to the sketch <a href="/chance/noise/">Noise</a>.
 archive: noise-line.zip
 ---